vedmik/Sigma_internship_BU003/README.md

 ```
-sudo docker run -p 80:8080 vedmik/sigma.software.bu003.internship
+sudo docker run -d --restart unless-stopped -p 80:8080 vedmik/sigma.software.bu003.internship
 ```

-- **2.4 Your app is running, Congratulations!!!** <br> Now your app is running and has the Public IP address we got in 1.5
+- **2.4 Your app is running, Congratulations!!!** <br> Now your app is running and has the Public IP address we got in 1.5<br><br>

 ___
 ## Author